gjsxo0828/multimodal/dataPreparationVQA.md

 ```python
 print(llava_call("Explain this image.", "./images/raccoon.jpg"))
 ```
->  The image shows a raccoon in an outdoor setting that appears to be a park or nature area, as suggested by the presence of trees and what looks like a path or trail.
-The raccoon is standing on all fours, looking forward, possibly searching for food or exploring its surroundings.
-It has typical raccoon features such as a bushy tail, a pointed ear, and a mask-like facial pattern with black patches around the eyes and ears.
->
->  The background suggests a cooler climate due to the presence of fallen leaves on the ground, which might indicate that the photo was taken in autumn or winter.
-The raccoon's fur appears wet, which could suggest it has recently been exposed to water or is living in an area with damp conditions.
->
->  This type of raccoon is common in North America and is known for its adaptability and intelligence.
-They are often found near human habitation as they can be opportunistic feeders, scavenging through garbage dumps or urban areas.
+>   The image shows a raccoon standing on what appears to be the ground of a forest or wooded area.
+The raccoon is facing towards the left side of the frame, and it has a somewhat surprised or curious expression.
+It's walking in front of a small rock outcropping or embankment, which could indicate that it might be navigating an uneven path through its habitat.
+There are also some leaves on the ground, suggesting that the photo was taken during a time when trees shed their leaves, possibly autumn.
+The background is slightly blurred, but it looks like a natural environment with forest floor and some vegetation.